KKAARRIIMM15/Cancer-Tumor-instance-segmentation-/README.md

 Code details in the colab notebook above "how to train Segmentation model on cancer tumor dataset.ipynb"

 # Project Idea
-How to train yolo algorithm on a specific data set /**from scratch**/ to perform segmentation tasks.
+How to train yolo algorithm on a specific data set **from scratch** to perform segmentation tasks.

 Code details in the colab notebook above "how to train Segmentation model on cancer tumor dataset.ipynb"